-Seminar participants will gain an understanding of how people who stutter interfere with their ability to generate fluent speech and will be shown the goals that will enable their clients to develop the same automatic processes that are used by non-stuttering speakers.For more information on our next seminar, click here
+Seminar participants will gain an understanding of how people who stutter interfere with their ability to generate fluent speech.
+They will learn how to guide their clients to develop the same automatic processes that are used by non-stuttering speakers.For more information on our next seminar, click here

 The specific activities that guide clients of all ages to reach these goals will be described along with all of the necessary changes in behavior, attitude and coping strategies that will make stuttering therapy an exciting and rewarding experience for clinicians and clients alike.

 - Short review of the normal processes of speech production

 - Description and practice of activities that enhance the automatic development of internal speech

 - Description and practice of activities that enable the production of a voice that supports fluent speech

 - Description and practice of activities that result in the execution of speech as a progression of syllables

 - Description and practice of activities that combine all the elements of speech production with parallel processing

 - Description of activities that support long-term change

 - Opportunity to explore solutions to the problems of treating stuttering